UGA Bulletin Logo

 • Business processes, risk, and control

-• Data analytics in Excel, Tableau, and Access
+• Data analytics in Excel and other data analytic tools

 • Data visualization